This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 5. South Africa

-I recently spent a few weeks in South Africa and had the most amazing time.
-Cities like Cape Town are very hip and fun, and I found them to be accessible and easy for solo travelers.
+It’s cities like Cape Town are very hip and fun, and I found them to be accessible and easy for solo travelers.

 There are a few things you have to be more cautious and wary about in South Africa, like not walking alone at night and avoiding bad neighborhoods, but the same can be said for many urban centers around the world.